insert-professional-sounding-name-here/insert-professional-sounding-name-here.github.io/README.md

 Welcome to the insert-professional-sounding-name-here.github.io.
 This site is used to host the embedded map for our uni assignment app.

 ## The App
-Our assingment breif is to create a application which helps disabled students get to know the preston campus here at UCLan.
+Our assignment brief is to create a application which helps disabled students get to know the Preston campus here at UCLan.
 Apart of this app we will embed a top down map view of the campus via a website using HTML and a small part of javascript.

 ## MazeMap
 MazeMap is a wayfinding application used to help users find their way around certain mapped campuses around the world.
-Many of these campuses are unviersities including the UCLan preston campus, which our assignment breif is foucsed around.
+Many of these campuses are universities including the UCLan Preston campus, which our assignment brief is focused around.
 <img width="1296" alt="Screenshot 2023-11-15 at 22 31 19" src="https://github.com/insert-professional-sounding-name-here/insert-professional-sounding-name-here.github.io/assets/20979204/83ee1ffb-89c8-490a-a24d-35691baebc49">

 ## Maze-Data-API